Congressional Art Competition

 - Prints - including lithographs, silkscreen, and block prints

 - Mixed Media

 All entries must be original in concept, design and execution.

 The Congressional Art Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved in the nationwide competition.

-Every year I partner with the Nebraska Art Teachers Association to determine the winners of the Third District.
-Please visit their website for official rules and guidelines: http://www.nebraskaarteducators.org/congressional-art-caucus---grades-9-12.html.
+Every year I partner with the Nebraska Art Teachers Association to select the winners from the Third District.
+Please visit NATA's website for official rules and guidelines: http://www.nebraskaarteducators.org/congressional-art-caucus---grades-9-12.html.

 If you would like more information about the Congressional Art Competition, please contact my Washington, D.C. office at 202-225-6435.